bluem-development/bluem-php/README.md

-# Bluem-php for PAYMENT, MANDATES, IDIN & IBAN-Name check
+# Bluem-php for Payment, Mandates, iDIN & IBAN-Name check

+## Important note for version 2.0.2:

+Triodos Bank, BIC TRIONL2U no longer supported for Identity requests as of 1 june 2021.
+See: https://www.triodos.nl/veelgestelde-vragen/kan-ik-idin-gebruiken?id=4de127e85eee

-## NOTE for version 2.0.1:
+## Important note for version 2.0.1:
 Major release with more stability, validation and features.

-Please note:

-The main Integration class is now called Bluem, so to include it, use something like:
+Please note: The main Integration class is called Bluem, so to include it, use something like:
 ```php
 $bluem = new Bluem($config);
 ```